SurenderHarsha/Arakanoid_Genetic_Algorithm/README.md

 This may sound like fixed movement in an unpredictable environment.
 The fact is that the enemy AI movement can actually be predicted and the genetic algorithm can learn to destroy the enemy or avoid it, so I see no problem with that.

 A new modification to the chromosome is that, in the beginning its size is 15 (**no_controls**).
 But such limited amount of controls will allow us to play the game only for 20x15 = 300 Frames only.
 That is only 5 seconds of the game.Then why use such a limited number of control bits?.

+I had initially written the project with around a 1000 control bits, completely random.
+But during crossover, there were two problems, the solution space either became completely random, or fixated at a local minima.
+Instead I wanted to it to retain its best features and then explore new features from there.
+Read below.

+### Algorithm
+First, the initial population of 200 members play the game individually(Average Laptop) and based on their perfomance their fitness is stored with them

+The population table has two columns, one for the input chromosome and the other for its corresponding fitness.
+After all 200 members have played, the table is sorted with the highest fit member being first.Then the population is sent to crossover.

+**Important**
+In crossover, the top performers are selected for crossover, In the first generation they have input control size of 15, since they are the top performers they must have good starting points and methods, therefore to these top members we add a few more random control bits of length **control_gap** (Eg 5).
+Then for the next generation the size of total control bits for each member is 20.
+The reason for this is, the best performing part of the chromosome is preserved and new random options are explored from this point onwards.
+These first top performers are added to the population. (if Topp=length of top performers then 1 to Topp of population is not filled)
+Now the old top performers are taken again and instead of adding new random control bits, we add the starting control bits of other top performers(This ensures that valid moves and behaviour are also passed onto the next generation which might converge to a solution faster).
+From Topp to len(Population)-10 are filled with these members.
+The last 10 members are completely random members with random control bits which are generated then.
+This has no use in later generations, but in earlier generations this helps keep diversity in different starting positions and has proved to be very very useful while testing.

+In Mutation, we iterate throught the members of population and through each bit of a member, with a chance of mutating that bit to its opposite value.
+The chance of mutation is given by **mutation_rate**.
+Keep it as low as possible.

+Finally we repeat the process above until we find the best fitness to be 100% or the maximum, or until all blocks are destroyed.
+Then the winner chromosome will play the game until the script is stopped.

+## Observations and Behaviours